UNWRAPPED 2022

 The exterior render of the building is failing.
 Incorrect materials have been used in repairs over the last 50 years.
 There is now a significant risk to the timber structure of the building.
 A survey in 2017 established that remedial works would never solve this problem, and replacement of the render is the only long-term solution to preserve the Chapel for the future.

 All the old render needs to be taken off, unwrapping the structure.
 This will reveal the timber frame and allow necessary repairs to be carried out.
 The building will then be re-rendered in traditional materials by experts.
 The timber frame is of great interest and there is much to learn from its construction and adaptation over time.
 The project will offer visitors the opportunity to see traditional craft techniques and materials in action.
-As we unwrap the building’s physical fabric, we also hope to reveal the social history of the Chapel and its communities over the centuries through our ‘Discovery’ project.
+As we unwrap the building’s physical fabric, we are also revealing the social history of the Chapel and its communities over the centuries through our ‘Discovery’ project.

 Who is Involved?